LudovicGouverneur/Lodash_Practise/README.md

 ```
 ## Recap

-Summarize what you've learned and struggled with studying this function.
+Summarize what you've learned and struggled with studying this functionn.